ketans08/SplitMint/README.md

-# SplitMint — Your Gateway to Karbon
+# SplitMint â€” Your Gateway to Karbon

 MERN prototype for group expense splitting with balances and settlements.